ETS-ReactNative3/kryptocoin/README.md

 ### WatchList Screen
 <p>
 On the WatchList screen the user can favorite desired cryptocurrencies.
 To have access to the data on this screen without having to pass it as props,<code>ContextAPI</code> was used.
-Roughly speaking, the Context API provides a way to pass data from components without having to manually pass through every level.
+Roughly speaking, the Context API provides a way to pass data from components without having to manually pass through every level (avoiding what is known as prop drilling).
 That being said,  The WatchListProvider function returns the created context, which was named as WatchListContext, something like WatchListContext.Provider.
   Everything that is rendered in this provider is called childreen, then we ensure that <code>WatchListProvider</code>  is parent of all components thus rendering all childreen, which in this case is the entire application.
 That way we can use the "provider data" that was defined in the value of the WatchListContext without having to pass as props from the top to the lowest level component.
-As said, the <code> WatchListContext.Provider</code> needs to be a parent of the entire application, so in the <code>App.js component</code>  and we ensure that all other components, with the exception of the navigationContainer, are children of the WatchListContext.
-To access the data in any component, the <code>AuseWatchList Hook was created</code>  , which simplifies some steps, imports, etc. That way, just call  <code>useWatchList()</code>  which will have access to the data.
+As said, the <code> WatchListContext.Provider</code> needs to be a parent of the entire application, so in the <code>App.js component</code> we ensure that all other components, with the exception of the navigationContainer, are children of the WatchListContext.
+To access the data in any component, the <code>useWatchList Hook was created</code>  , which simplifies some steps, imports, etc. That way, just call  <code>useWatchList()</code>  which will have access to the data.
 <p/>

 </p>